February 10, 2022

 Here are some tips to keep in mind when working with a board of directors that has mixed feelings about switching to new board management software:

-• Find board management software with features that clearly align with and solve the board’s needs.
+• Find board management software with features that align with and solve the board’s needs.

 • Partner with the provider to offer training and support.